circlefin/malachite/docs/development-proposals/accountability.md

 lockedRound_p` (line 29).
 In other words

-- **[Amnesia]** a correct process never sends a prevote for a value `v` if it has locked a different value `val2` before, and hasn't received a proposal and sufficiently many prevotes for `val2` with valid round `vr >= lockedRound_p`.
+- **[Amnesia]** a correct process never sends a prevote for a value `v` if it has locked a different value `v'` before and hasn't received a proposal and sufficiently many prevotes for `v'` with valid round `vr >= lockedRound_p`.

 Remark on the term "amnesia".
 Amnesia a violation of the locking mechanism introduced by Dwork, Lynch, and Stockmeyer into their algorithm: a process locks a value in a round if the value is supported by more than 2/3 of the processes.
 A process that has locked a value can only be convinced to release that lock if more than two thirds of the processes have a lock for a later round.
-In the case of less than a third faults, if a process decides value `v` in a round `r` the algorithm ensures that more than two thirds have a lock on value `v` for that round.
+In the case of less than one third faults, if a process decides value `v` in a round `r` the algorithm ensures that more than two thirds have a lock on value `v` for that round.
 As a result once a value is decided, no other value `v' != v` will be supported by enough correct processes.
 However, if there are more than a third faults, adversarial processes